-The term 'Term Loans' is included in the Banking edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Term Loans' is explained in detail and with examples in the Corporate Finance edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Term loans refer to those loans a bank makes to a business or corporation for a set amount of time.
 These loans come with either a floating or a fixed interest rate and a pre-arranged schedule for repayment.
 There are numerous banks that offer such term loan programs to businesses so that they can access the funds they need for monthly operating expenses.
 Many times such a small business will utilize the cash they receive from this kind of a loan in order to buy equipment or other forms of fixed assets that they need for their production or manufacturing process.

 Term loans are utilized for either working capital, purchases of real estate, or equipment purchases.
 These must be paid back in a time frame ranging from a single year on up to 25 years from issue.
 Payment schedules will either be quarterly or monthly.
 The maturity date will also be fixed on the loan.
 Actual interest rates could be pre-set or could vary with the floating interest rate benchmarks.
 Obtaining this kind of a loan will need appropriate collateral to be posted.

 The approval process is exacting and extensive in order to lower the chances of default on such a loan.
 Small businesses which are established and that possess solid financial statements will find such loans to be appropriate for their situation.
 Banks will be more likely to approve them if the business is able to make a good faith down payment on the loan.
 This helps to lower the aggregate loan cost by reducing interest amounts and to decrease the minimum quarterly or monthly payment dollar amounts.